vukbgit/simplex/README.md

 * make symlinks in the root directory to some shell scripts ([Composer vendor binaries](https://getcomposer.org/doc/articles/vendor-binaries.md))
 * build the folders structure for the local application with some ready draft files

-For details see _Folders & Files structure_ below
+For details see _Folders and Files Structure_ below

 ## Post-Installation Jobs ##